billwestfall/dojo-center.github.io/docs/impact.md

 ---

-### Personal Conflict Mastery: Emotional Savings and Long-Term Impact
+### Personal Conflict Mastery: Emotional Health and Long-Term Impact

 In a high-conflict divorce situation, Mindset Dojo's core programming in **emotional intelligence** and **negotiation** facilitated trust-building and cooperative decision-making.
 This approach not only avoided further litigation, resulting in significant financial savings, but also created a positive, stable environment for the children involved.